nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 JSON object of the current ticker values for the given market.
 Tickers have the following properties:

-- `high` **Required** highest price of the asset in the quote currency as a string parseable to a positive number
-- `low` **Required** lowest price of the asset in the quote currency as a string parseable to a positive number
 - `close` **Required** the current price of the asset in the quote currency as a string parseable to a positive number
+- `volume` **Required** volume of the asset in the base currency as a string parseable to a positive number
 - `timestamp` **Required** timestamp of the current ticker values in RFC3339 in UTC
-- `volume` **Required** volume of the asset in the base currency as a string parseable to a positive number
 - `raw` **Required** the raw ticker values as a JSON object
+- `high` **Optional** highest price of the asset in the quote currency as a string parseable to a positive number
+- `low` **Optional** lowest price of the asset in the quote currency as a string parseable to a positive number
 - `ask` **Optional** open price of the asset in the quote currency as a string parseable to a positive number
 - `bid` **Optional** open price of the asset in the quote currency as a string parseable to a positive number